camilacampos/sequra-challenge/README.md

 ## Work method

 I used a public github repo and open new branchs and PRs for each step of the way.
 They can be all seen on: https://github.com/camilacampos/sequra-challenge

+## Adding new funcionality

+### Refunds
+We need to be able to receive refund requests from any order.
+The refund amount should be deducted from the current pending or processing disbursement.

+The refunds contain:
+- order_id
+- amount
+- date

+> :warning: We can assume that the amount given on the refund request is always right.